Learner Discipline

 Reporting

-20. The Te Kaihāpai will sign off the actions in the Register once the matter is concluded.
+1. The Te Kaihāpai will sign off the actions in the OPBD Notifications, Complaints, Discipline and Appeals Register once the matter is concluded.

-1. Using the information in the Notifications, Complaints, Discipline, and Appeals Register, the Te Kaihāpai shall prepare in February of each year, a summary report of the previous year’s investigations and notifications.
-Copies are to be sent to the Chief Executive and Otago Polytechnic Limited Board.
+2. Using the information in the Notifications, Complaints, Discipline, and Appeals Register, the Te Kaihāpai shall prepare in February shall prepare a summary report of the previous year’s investigations and notifications in February of each year.
+Copies are to be sent to the Executive Director.

 Policy Version V6: Previously Coded: MP0602